danse-inelastic/pyre/docs/VNFinstallguide.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~

-For Ubuntu, open a terminal and type 'sudo apt-get install' and each of the packages names in the following list.
-For Fedora, log in to root, and the equivalent is 'yum install'.
+For Ubuntu, open a terminal and type 'sudo apt-get install' and each of the package names in the following list.

+For Fedora, log in to root and type 'yum install' and each of these package names.

 - subversion
 - postgresql-8.3
+- postgresql postgresql-server
 - pgadmin3 (Optional)
 - wxPython
 - numpy